Simulation-Based Prediction of Black Hole Spectra: From $10M_\odot$ to $10^8 M_\odot$: Methods

 In previous versions, a thermal core was said to exist when the scattering optical depth was above a certain threshold, for instance 10 in \citet{Kinch_2021}.
 We have modified this criterion so that we cleave a slab when the thermalization optical depth exceeds a threshold

-Here $z$ is the distance from the photosphere to the midplane, $\mu_a$ is the absorption coefficient for a photon with energy equal to $kT$ and $\mu_s$ is the scattering coefficient.
+Here $z$ is the distance from the photosphere to the midplane, $\alpha_a$ is the absorption coefficient for a photon with energy equal to $kT$ and $\alpha_s$ is the scattering coefficient. $\alpha_a$ has contributions from free-free, free-bound, and bound-bound transitions, so it is necessary to solve for ionization balance to compute it.
+This computation is done by XSTAR \citep{Kallman2001ApJS..133..221K}.

 When Eq.~\ref{Eq:cleaving condition} is satisfied, \texttt{PTransX} generally fails to converge.
 Thus, the region in which we compute \texttt{PTransX} is defined to be outside the thermal core, where a solution can be found.
 This is a reasonable approach because we know the spectrum of the light emerging is blackbody, and its flux must match the dissipation rate within the core.
 When a slab is cleaved, we choose the cleaving locations to be the outermost gridpoints where $\tau_{\rm therm}>1$.
 After testing several different values of the $\tau_{\rm therm}$ cleaving threshold, we chose to cleave at $\tau_{\rm therm} \approx 1$ because this choice is consistent with the interpretation outlined above, allowed for convergence in most slabs, and was computationally less expensive than other choices.

 However, this procedure contains a subtle difficulty: there is no good approach by which to compute the thermalization optical depth {\it a priori}, as the absorption coefficient varies strongly with temperature.
 To work around this difficulty, we estimate $\tau_{\rm therm}$ from the information at hand (either our standard initial condition, described two paragraphs ahead, or the result of the previous \texttt{PTransX} iteration).
 If the estimated $\tau_{\rm therm} < 10$ and a whole slab calculation converges while maintaining that condition, we accept this solution.
 If, on the other hand, $\tau_{\rm therm}$ in this or a subsequent iteration rises to $>10$ (most often due to a temperature plunge around the midplane), we cleave the slab at $\tau_{\rm therm} = 1$ and proceed with a cleaved solution.